-10-504-150 Global Marine Distress Safety...this course focuses on the needs of recreational boaters and will teach the learner how to understand maritime communication distress systems.
-It will cover how to operate emergency equipment, voice protocol and how to effectively notify other vessels and Coast guard or harmful situations.
+10-473-151 Global Marine Distress/ Radio...this course focuses on the needs of recreational boaters and will teach the learner how to understand maritime comm. distress systems.
+It will cover how to operate emergency equipment to effectively notify other vessels and the Coast Guard.